codeasraghavx/Trading_Analyser-AI-ML-/README.md

 year: 1st year

 AI Stock Analysis Dashboard
-An interactive Web Application developed for CSA :AI/ML Project.
+An interactive Web Application developed for CSA2001 :AI/ML Project.
 This tool leverages MAchine Learning to forecast stock prices and provides Explainable AI (XAI) insights to help users understand which technical factors are driving the model's predictions.

 Features: